CurtisNewbie/event-pump/README.md

 ## Event Struct

-The event can be unmarshalled using following structs:
+The event can be unmarshalled (from json) using following structs:

 ```go
 type Record struct {